srobins259/HealthAndSustainabilityChecker/README.md

 We are building an advanced front end functionality to [GHData](https://github.com/OSSHealth/ghdata).
 All used content is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file LICENSE for more details.

 All associated documentation is licensed under the terms of the Creative Commons Attribution Share-Alike 4.0 license.
-See the file CC BY-SA 4.0 for more details.

 CONTRIBUTOR AGREEMENT
 ---------------------